cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 > Premium Woocommerce Google Feed manager

-> If you love the plugin, or have more than 100 products in your woocommerce webshop we offer a full featured premium version.
+> If you love the plugin, have more than 100 products in your woocommerce webshop and want more power full functions like product variations, product filters, etc. we offer a full featured premium version.
 > if you're a serious webshop owner and want to have absolute controle about over Google Shopping Feed you should start using our [Premium Woocommerce Google Feed Manager](https://goo.gl/mGFLMm)

 > Sell your products on other selling channels